-The simple message-level configuration procedure, documented in "Configuring Simple Message-Level Security: Main Steps" on page 2-7, describes how to use the @Policy and @Policies JWS annotations in the JWS file that implements your Web Service to specify one or more policy files that are associated with your service.
-This of course implies that you must already know, at the time you program your Web Service, which policy files you want to associate with your Web Service and its operations.
-This might not always be possible, which is why you can also associate policy files at runtime, after the Web Service has been deployed, using the Administration Console.
+The simple message-level configuration procedure, documented in Section 2.4, "Configuring Simple Message-Level Security: Main Steps", describes how to use the @Policy and @Policies JWS annotations in the JWS file that implements your Web service to specify one or more policy files that are associated with your service.
+This of course implies that you must already know, at the time you program your Web service, which policy files you want to associate with your Web service and its operations.
+This might not always be possible, which is why you can also associate policy files at runtime, after the Web service has been deployed, using the Administration Console.